ckallemeyn/Availity-Assessment/short_answer.md

 ### Prompt 2
   - Tell me a about a book, blog, article or GitHub repo you read or liked recently, and why you like it and why you should recommend I do the same.

    A Man’s Search for Meaning by Viktor Frankl is by far one of the most influential reads that I've read lately.
 I personally do not re-read books often, and if I do I will only read portions of books.
-However, This novel is life changing and I have re-read it 3 times now.
+However, this novel is life changing and I have re-read it 3 times now.
 It redefined the term "success" for me, and gave me a new perspective on living when faced with adversity.
 Without a shred of doubt this book will give you invaluable perspectives told from a prisoner in a Nazi conc concentration camp.
 I often go back to this quote for motivation against adversity, "In accepting this challenge to suffer bravely, life has a meaning up to the last moment, and it retains this meaning literally to the end."